- You Are Here:

 - A full refund is granted if request to withdraw/cancel is received one week (seven days) prior to the start date; partial refund when requested between one week and at least 48 hours prior to the start date; and no refund is granted if the request is less than 48 hours in advance or failing to show.
 Participant withdrawals/rental cancelations must be received during business hours.

 Spots are limited.
-Pre-registration is required online for all participants, including children, by 5 p.m. the day prior to the hike.
-Click here to register.
+Pre-registration is required for all participants, including children, by 5 p.m. the day prior to the hike.
+Register online, by phone at 785-587-2726, or in person at the Flint Hills Discovery Center.

 Please wear appropriate clothing, including closed-toed shoes that are comfortable for hiking moderately rough terrain.
 If your hike is during the day, we recommend wearing sunscreen.